 - Luxury – Minyoun Hotel – excellent location, breakfast included, modern & elegant rooms, excellent services & staff

 I hope that you’ve found useful my recommendations about the best photography places in Chengdu.
 If you are in search for the perfect Instagram shot or you are just passionate about photography, these places will definitely impress you.

 May the travel bug bite you!

 Disclaimer: I was welcomed in Chengdu by Go Chengdu.
 As always, all opinions are my own and they reflect my true, unbiased experience.
-This post may contain affiliate links, at no extra cost to you.

 More about Chengdu: